connexcs/docs/docs/security.md

 This **does not** mean we don't monitor activity on either of these, nor does it mean that we don't have automatically reactive systems to ensure uptime in the event of an attack.

 ### ICMP Pings
 ICMP (Internet Control Message Protocol) pings messages (e.g ping www.connexcs.com).
 ICMP Ping attacks were once common, related to the packet size versus available bandwidth.
-They still happen, but it is more useful to enable ICMP replies to correctly establish the status of a server.
+They still happen, but it's more useful to enable ICMP replies to correctly establish the status of a server.

 ### SIP / RTP Firewall Block on Default.
-Our SIP Servers only run SIP, and nothing else.
-Our RTP Servers run RTP, and nothing else.
-5060 is not firewalled, nor are any of our RTP Ports on our RTP Servers.
+Our Session Initiation Protocol (SIP) Servers only run SIP, and nothing else.
+Our Real-time Transport Protocol (RTP) Servers run RTP, and nothing else.
+5060 isn't firewalled, nor are any of our RTP Ports on our RTP Servers.

 This means that you will most likely see unauthorized traffic hitting your switch, but you will also see unauthorized calls being blocked for failing authentication.
-This is normal, as it is still important to see failed traffic to make sure the authentication isn't blocking authorized callers.
+This is normal, as it's still important to see failed traffic to make sure the authentication isn't blocking authorized callers.

 ## IDS / IPS
-We have application-level logic that identifies malicious activity, which will escalate issues to our IDS systems, which will enforce feedback firewall rules in return.
+We've application-level logic that identifies malicious activity, which will escalate issues to our Intrusion Detection System (IDS) systems, which will enforce feedback firewall rules in return.

 ## Data Usage
 **Connex Carrier Services Worldwide, LTD** is an independent company.
-All data is retained on ConnexCS servers, and **never** passed to third parties.
-All staff are required to abide by non-disclosure policies that protect user data, and it is made clear any data breach would be treated with severity.
+ConnexCS servers retains All data, and **never** passed to third parties.
+All staff are required to abide by non-disclosure policies that protect user data, and it's made clear any data breach would be treated with severity.

 ## SSL Certificates
-The SSL certificate can be deployed on your customer portal with a single click.
+The SSL certificate are deployed on your customer portal with a single click.

 1. Click  **Setup** > **Integrations**.
 2. Click  **Domains**.